-• Industrial pollution is as damaging to health as malaria.5
+• Industrial pollution is as damaging to health as malaria.

-- One litre of spilt oil can spread over a surface area of 1,000 m2 of water, cutting off the oxygen supply to fauna and flora for several years.6 - It is estimated that, each year, several million tons of plastic waste end up in the oceans.7
+- One litre of spilt oil can spread over a surface area of 1,000 m of water, cutting off the oxygen supply to fauna and flora for several years. - It is estimated that, each year, several million tons of plastic waste end up in the oceans.

-• Every year, the largest multi-national mining companies spill more than 180 million tons of hazardous mine waste into rivers, lakes and oceans.^{a}
+• Every year, the largest multi-national mining companies spill more than 180 million tons of hazardous mine waste into rivers, lakes and oceans.a

-• The financial cost of pollution from the 3,000 biggest companies in the world equates to 1,600 billion euros.9
+• The financial cost of pollution from the 3,000 biggest companies in the world equates to 1,600 billion euros.